codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 ---
-title: "Creating pipelines"
+title: "Creating Pipelines"
-description: "How to define pipelines in Codefresh"
+description: "How to define Pipelines in Codefresh"
 group: configure-ci-cd-pipeline
 redirect_from:
   - /docs/pipeline